 Accountable to whom?

-Republican Sen. Lamar Alexander of Tennessee, chairman of the Senate Education Committee, wants to rewrite the Higher Education Act to collect data on program-level outcomes.
+- Republican Sen. Lamar Alexander of Tennessee, chairman of the Senate Education Committee, wants to rewrite the Higher Education Act to collect program-level outcomes.

-Even President Donald Trump has joined on the higher education accountability bandwagon, signing an executive order requiring the College Scorecard to publish program-level average earnings and loan repayment rates.
+- Even President Donald Trump has joined the higher education accountability bandwagon, signing an executive order requiring the College Scorecard to publish program-level average earnings and loan repayment rates.

 Where will this higher education accountability movement lead?